Gravity (Our Lady Peace album): Background and writing

 After wrapping up the Spiritual Machines Tour in late 2001, Our Lady Peace were becoming restless and came dangerously close to breaking up as tensions that had simmered under the surface for years began to come to a head.
 Lead singer Raine Maida in particular was feeling limited by guitarist Mike Turner's abilities in the studio; frustrations that had been present since before the recording of their sophomore album Clumsy.
-Stunt musician and Blue Man Group alumni Jamie Edwards would be brought into the fold following that album to augment their sound in the studio and on tour, particularly on guitar.
+Stunt musician and Blue Man Group alumnus Jamie Edwards would be brought into the fold following that album to augment their sound in the studio and on tour, particularly on guitar.
 They would (by most accounts) mutually decide to part ways with Turner following preliminary sessions for Gravity.
 Raine would later state in an interview, "I don't know if Mike was born to be a guitar player.
 The studio was a tough place for him and we were working too hard to make up for it – we felt like we were cheating ourselves.
 Four albums is way too fucking long to put up with that.
 I'm sure he'll do great things, just not with six-stringed instruments."